samhocevar/wincompose/README.md

 Quick start
 -----------

-Unless it was automatically started, run `WinCompose.exe`; it should appear in the Quick Launch bar:
+After installation, WinCompose should appear in the System Tray;
+otherwise, launch it manually:

 ![Quick Launch](/web/shot1.png)